wavemotion-dave/A7800DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V1.2 : 09-Dec-2020 by wavemotion-dave
+  * More speed improvements.
+Fixed some 320 pixel games.
+Improved sound.

 V1.1 : 09-Dec-2020 by wavemotion-dave
-  * Brought back to live... cleanup and about a 50% speed improvement, better screen rendering/scaling and slightly improved UI features.
+  * Brought back to life... cleanup and about a 50% speed improvement, better screen rendering/scaling and slightly improved UI features.

 V1.0 : 24/05/2011